Skip to content

 This feature is only applicable to user roles with DQL query permissions.

 DQL queries support extracting nested values from JSON fields in log data.
-You just need to add fields with the @ symbol in the DQL query statement, and the system will automatically recognize this configuration, displaying the extracted values as independent fields in the query results.
+You just need to add a field path with the @ symbol in the DQL query statement, and the system will automatically recognize this configuration and display the extracted value as an independent field in the query result.
 For example:

-In the log explorer, if you want to specify viewing extracted values from the JSON text of each log's message directly in the data list, add fields in the display column in the format @targer_fieldname.
-As shown below, we add @fail_reason configured in the DQL query statement in the display column:
+In the log explorer, if you want to specify viewing extracted values from the JSON text of each log's message in the data list, add a field in the format @targer_fieldname in the display columns.
+As shown below, we added the @fail_reason configured in the DQL query statement to the display columns:

-When filtering log data, if you need to further alert monitor the filtered results, you can achieve this by setting up a monitor with one click.
-The system will automatically apply the selected index, data source, and search conditions, thus simplifying the configuration process.
+When filtering log data, if you need to further alert and monitor the filtered results, you can set up monitors with one click.
+The system will automatically apply the selected index, data source, and search conditions, simplifying the configuration process.

 Note

-• If another workspace is selected in the top-left corner of the log explorer, the search conditions will not be synchronized to the monitor configuration page, which will default to being empty.
+• If another workspace is selected in the upper-left corner of the log explorer, the search conditions will not be synchronized to the monitor configuration page, which will default to being cleared.

-• In the standard Commercial Plan, the site-level left* query function is enabled by default.
-You just need to enable the workspace-level left* query to support the monitor's left* query.
-For Deployment Plans, you can independently enable or disable the site-level left* query, and only when both site and workspace-level left* queries are enabled can the monitor perform left* queries.
-Otherwise, if the log explorer configures a left* query, an error may occur when jumping to the monitor.
+• In the standard commercial edition, the site-level left* query function is enabled by default.
+You only need to enable the left* query at the workspace level to support the left* query for monitors.
+For deployment editions, you can independently enable or disable the site-level left* query.
+Only when both the site-level and workspace-level left* queries are enabled can the monitor perform left* queries.
+Otherwise, if the log explorer configures a left* query, an error may occur when switching to the monitor configuration page.

 Copy as cURL

-In the log explorer, you can obtain log data via command line.
+In the log explorer, you can obtain log data via command-line interface.
 In the Settings on the right side of the log data list, click the Copy as cURL button to copy the corresponding cURL command.
-Paste and execute this command in the host terminal to retrieve log data that meets the filtering and search criteria for the current time period.
+Pasting this command into the host terminal and executing it will retrieve log data that meets the filtering and search criteria for the current time period.

 Example

-After copying the cURL command, as shown in the figure below: where <Endpoint> needs to be replaced with the domain name, and <DF-API-KEY> should be replaced with the Key ID in API Management.
+After copying the cURL command line, as shown in the figure below: Replace <Endpoint> with the domain name, and replace <DF-API-KEY> with the Key ID from API Management.

-For more related parameter descriptions, refer to DQL Data Query.
+For more parameter descriptions, refer to DQL Data Query.

-For more API information, refer to Open API.
+For more information about APIs, refer to Open API.

 curl '<Endpoint>/api/v1/df/query_data?search_after=\[1680226330509,8572,"L_1680226330509_cgj4hqbrhi85kl1m6os0"\]&queries_body=%7B%22queries%22:\[%7B%22uuid%22:%222eb41760-cf6e-11ed-a983-7d559044c3fc%22,%22qtype%22:%22dql%22,%22query%22:%7B%22q%22:%22L::re(%60.*%60):(%60*%60)%7B+%60index%60+IN+\[%27default%27\]+%7D%22,%22highlight%22:true,%22limit%22:50,%22orderby%22:\[%7B%22time%22:%22desc%22%7D\],%22_funcList%22:\[\],%22funcList%22:\[\],%22disableMultipleField%22:false,%22disable_slimit%22:false,%22is_optimized%22:true,%22offset%22:0,%22search_after%22:\[1680226330509,8572,%22L_1680226330509_cgj4hqbrhi85kl1m6os0%22\],%22timeRange%22:\[1680187562081,1680230762081\],%22tz%22:%22Asia%2FShanghai%22%7D%7D\]%7D' \